Huskydog9988/Civ/apps/kira/README.md

 Note that some features are broken and updates to Discord API's can cause further issues.
 Kira is also restricted by Discord's rules around gateway intents and bot permissions.

+Note that all Kotlin code is licensed under MIT, while Java code is licenced under BSD-3

 ## Setting up a Kira development environment

 1. Install Java 11: `https://www.oracle.com/java/technologies/javase-jdk11-downloads.html` (Recommended, login necessary)